You are here :

 London local authorities can issue parking tickets if a vehicle is seen by CCTV operators to be parking:

-If you are seen by CCTV parking illegally, you may receive a parking ticket by post.
+If you are seen by CCTV parking in one of these locations illegally, you may receive a parking ticket by post.

 If a PCN is issued, you will have the same rights of appeal as a ticket issued by a civil enforcement officer.
 The ticket will show photographs of your vehicle parked illegally.
 You can also view further still or moving digital images online.